jrean/laravel-user-verification/README.md

 ### Migration

-Prior to using this package, the table representing the user must be updated with two new columns, `verified` and `verification_token`.
-This change will be done by the migrations included with this package.
+The table representing the user must be updated with two new columns, `verified` and `verification_token`.
+This update will be performed by the migrations included with this package.

 **It is mandatory that the two columns are on the same table where the user's e-mail is stored.**

-The migration file this package ships with will be included when you run:
+**Please make sure you do not already have those fields on your user table.**

+Run the following command to migrate (all) the migrations, including the migration(s) provided by this package:

 ```
 php artisan migrate
 ```

-If you wish to just run the migrations from this package, run the following command.
+If you wish to only run the migration(s) from this package, run the following command:

 ```
 php artisan migrate --path=/vendor/jrean/laravel-user-verification/src/resources/migrations
 ```

 The package tries to guess your `user` table by checking what is set in the auth providers users settings.
 If this key is not found, the default `App\User` will be used to get the table name.

 The migration adds a `verification_token` and a `verified` field to the user table.
-Please make sure you do not already have those fields on your user table.

-To customize the migration to your needs, publish it with the following command:
+To customize the migration(s) to your needs, publish them with the following command:

 ```
 php artisan vendor:publish --provider="Jrean\UserVerification\UserVerificationServiceProvider" --tag="migrations"